 This vehicle is equipped with Supplemental Side Air Bag Inflatable Curtains (SABIC) to protect the driver, front, and rear passengers sitting next to a window.
 The SABIC air bags are located above the side windows and their covers are also labeled: SRS AIRBAG.

-Mounted Side Air Bags (SAB) to provide enhanced protection for an occupant during a side impact.
+This vehicle is equipped with Supplemental Seat-Mounted Side Air Bags (SAB) to provide enhanced protection for an occupant during a side impact.
 The SABs are located in the outboard side of the front seats.